sunnymary/website-optimization/README.md

 ### Goal 2: Render with a consistent frame-rate at 60fps when scrolling - views/pizza.html.
 1. scrolling JANK
    * Use Chrome DevTool Timeline to find out the JANK symptom is forced layout trashing.
-The problem is cause by JavaScript - `updatePositions` function.
+The problem is caused by JavaScript - `updatePositions` function.
    * In `updatePositions` function, in the for loop, heavy math is done to reduce speed.
-So I move repetitive calculation from big for loop out and store pre-calculated data in an Array.(see views/js/main.js line 510)
+So I move repetitive calculation from big for loop out and store pre-calculated data in an Array.(see `views/js/main.js:510`)
    * JS created 200 pizzas.
 But it is not necessary.
-I changed the pizza number from 200 to 30.(see views/js/main.js line 544)
+I changed the pizza number from 200 to 30.(see `views/js/main.js:544`)
    * Result achieved 60fps when scrolling.

 2. resizing JANK
    * Use Chrome DevTool Timeline to find out the JANK symptom is forced reflow.
-The problem is cause by JavaScript - `changePizzaSizes` function.
+The problem is caused by JavaScript - `changePizzaSizes` function.
    * In `changePizzaSizes` function, there is no need to calculate the newwidth for all the pizza elements.
-Calcuate only one newwidth of a pizza element and apply it to all others.(see views/js/main.js line 450)
+Calcuate only one newwidth of a pizza element and apply it to all others.(see `views/js/main.js:450`)
    * Result achieved within 5ms when resizing.